MicrosoftDocs/visualstudio-docs/docs/debugger/attach-to-running-processes-with-the-visual-studio-debugger.md

   > - For client-side script debugging, script debugging must be enabled in the browser.
   > - For debugging client-side script on Chrome, choose **Webkit** as the code type.
 Depending on your app type, you may need to start the Chrome browser in debugging mode (type `chrome.exe --remote-debugging-port=9222` from a command line).

-1. In the **Available processes** list, select the process or processes you want to attach to.
+1. In the **Available processes** list, find and select the process or processes you want to attach to.

   - To quickly select a process, type its name or first letter in the **Filter processes** box.
   - If you don't know the process name, browse through the running processes, or see [Common debugging scenarios](#BKMK_Scenarios) for some common process names.